✦ My Life is a Lamp ✦ My Home is a Lighthouse

 15-3 Eternal Life — Beginning Now

-1 John 5:11-13The testimony is this: that God gave to us eternal life, and this life is in his Son.
-He who has the Son has life.
-He who doesn't have God's Son doesn't have life.
-These things I have written to you who believe in the name of the Son of God, that you may know that you have eternal life.
+1 John 5:11-13 (NLT)[11] And this is what God has testified: He has given us eternal life, and this life is in his Son.
+[12] Whoever has the Son has life; whoever does not have God’s Son does not have life.
+[13] I have written this to you who believe in the name of the Son of God, so that you may know you have eternal life.

 1. John 17:3 defines eternal life as knowing God — not as a future state, but as a present relationship.
 How does this change your understanding of "eternal life"?